airbytehq/terraform-provider-airbyte/docs/resources/source_close_com.md

 Optional:

-- `start_date` (String) The start date to sync data.
-Leave blank for full sync.
+- `start_date` (String) The start date to sync data; all data after this date will be replicated.
+Leave blank to retrieve all the data available in the account.
 Format: YYYY-MM-DD.